engisalor/lmf/README.md

 ### Design and stability

 We designed LMF to conduct applied linguistics research, with all its specific needs and quirks.
 Hopefully it's easy to use and modify, but it **should not be considered a stable dependency**.
-Forking the repo and reviewing new commits before accepting them would be prudent for ongoing projects.
+Forking the repo and reviewing new commits would be prudents.

 ## Understanding projects